oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 puts bob
 puts bob.name
 ```
->What is output on `lines 14, 15, and 16` and why?

 On `line 13` we invoke the `::new` class method on `Person` class which instantiates a new `Person` object and passes the string `Bob` as an argument to the initialize method, where it's used to initialize the `@name` instance variable.
 This new object is assigned to the local variable `bob`.